Venura-94/Road-Sign-Classification-with-CNN/README.md

 # Road Sign Classification with Convolutional Neural Networks

+#### Note :: Data set is too large to add to the Github

-In this hands-on project, i haev trained deep learning models known as Convolutional Neural Networks (CNNs) to classify 43 traffic sign images.
+In this hands-on project, i have trained deep learning models known as Convolutional Neural Networks (CNNs) to classify 43 traffic sign images.
 This project has practical applications, particularly in the realm of self-driving cars.

 1. Import libraries and datasets.